Gallbladder Disease and Cholecystectomy

 Treatment for gallbladder disease may include routine medical care, medication and lifestyle changes.
 However, depending on how severe your symptoms are, your doctor may recommend surgery to remove your gallbladder in a procedure known as a cholecystectomy.

-Surgical options at Northern Westchester Hospital offer the most advanced minimally invasive procedures, including da Vinci Surgical System®.
+Surgical options at Northern Westchester Hospital offer the most advanced minimally invasive procedures, including performing the surgery with a single incision.
+Other options include the surgically sophisticated da Vinci Surgical System®.
 The da Vinci robot-assisted surgery uses tiny instruments, enhanced visualization of the surgical site, and requires smaller incisions than traditional laparoscopic surgery.
 A robotic cholecystectomy can sometimes be performed with a single incision, typically through the belly button, resulting in a virtually scarless operation.

 Benefits of a Robotic Cholecystectomy